 Continue to pursue airside and terminal processes simultaneously as part of the established ASE Vision timeline.

 Proceed with the assumption that if the two projects are phased, the terminal will come first.

 Use terminal-first timeline as a way to pursue the data-collection and analysis described in Option 1.

-To have healthy places, we must find ways to keep alive what is distinctive and emotionally compelling there, which begins with understanding what those things are.”

-It is the responsibility of every ASE Vision committee to develop a plan

------- which is " value based, data driven"

------- which respects our " founding documents" (citizen generated, character based plans done since 1993)

------- which is not only character based but character protective

-Thus, the Character Committee of the ASE strongly recommends that character considerations should provide vital thresholds for the final product and we further recommend that the entire airport planning process should use Character Committee recommendations as a first, and then as a final filter.

 APPENDIX A: CONTINUA EXERCISES